dayiethan/CTDE_Diffusion/README.md

 - **traj_from_diffusion_transformer_cond.py**: Generates a trajectory from a trained diffusion model with random initial and final positions.
 - **diffusion_transformer_cond.py**: Uses expert demonstrations to train the diffusion model with random initial and final positions.

-### conditional
+### old/conditional
 The `conditional` folder is for performing the 2-agent swap task with a conditional diffusion model.
+- **data/**: Includes the expert demonstration data.
+- **figs/**: Includes the results of the generated trajectory and trained model.
+- **conditional_training.py**: Uses expert demonstrations to train the diffusion model conditioned on initial and final positions.

 ### ctde_conditional
 The `ctde_conditional` folder extends the 'conditional' folder's work in the 2-agent swap envionrment by training a separate model for each agent with a shared loss and then executing the models separately during trajectory generation.
+See the README.md file in this directory for more information.

 ### arm
 The `arm` folder is for the robosuite environment tasks.
+See the README.md file in this directory for more information.

 ### madiff
 The `madiff` folder is for running the MaDiff code for our 2-agent swap environment.

-### conditional
-The `conditional` folder is for performing the 2-agent swap task with a conditional diffusion model.

-### herding
+### old/herding
 The `herding` folder is the beginning of creating our own herding environment.

 ### dependencies